EugOT/mitochondrial_constraint/figure_scripts/README.md

 Scripts used to generate the figures, video, and datasets for the manuscript.

-`make_all_plots.R` is used to generate figure panels in R and generate the source data files.
+`make_all_plots.R` is used to generate figure panels in R and generate the source data file.

 All *txt* files encode the commands used to visualize data on 3D structures using ChimeraX.